Falmouth-Games-Academy/comp280-worksheet-2/README.md

 ## Software, tools and assets used

 #### Web Server & Client
-To run the web Sever and Client from source use python 3.7 (LIST DEPENDCIES HERE)
+To run the web Sever and Client from source use python 3.7 with PyQt5 (v5.13.2) installed
-The server and client have been built using PyInstall (INSERT VERSION NUMBER HERE)
+The server and client have been built using PyInstall 3.5

 #### Pacman-ish (Game)
 Requires Unreal Engine version 4.22.3